poseidonos/poseidonos-gui/README.md

 8. How to know what services are running as a part of GUI?
-    1.  _Influx,_ _nginx_ _,_ _dagent_ _,_ _magent_ _,_ _Mtool_ _backend
+    1.  _Influx,_ _nginx_ _,_ _dagent_ _,_ _magent_ _,_ _Mtool_ _backend_

 9. How to restart all components M9K ?
     1.  ./m9k/run_all.sh

-10. Is there a limit of volumes per array?
+10. Is there a limit of volumes per array ?
     1. Yes, it is 256

-11. My POS software is installed a directory other than /root/workspace/ibofos - is this an issue?

-    - Yes, it can cause issues.
-M9K requires POS to be in **/root/workspace/ibofos**.
-However, if you really have to change this location to /abc/ then please use the following steps (use caution since this process has not been thoroughly tested)
-        - Open run\_os.sh script at src/dagent/script/run\_os.sh
-        - Change the variables root\_dir and SPDK\_DIR; e.g.
-            - root_dir= /abc/ibofos
-        - Change the variable SPDK_DIR; e.g.
-            - SPDK_DIR= /abc/ibofos/lib/spdk
+11. Is there a specific directory from which POS should be installed?
+    1. There is no specific directory from which POS should be installed.
+POS service is assumed to be available at "/usr/local/bin".
+If POS binary is not available in the "usr/local/bin" directory, then user will see an error when staring the pos (e.g. Poseidonos binary not found in /usr/local/bin/).
+In such a case, please build the poseidonos and run 'make install' from poseidonos root directory to correctly install the POS service

 12. What are the default login credentials for the UI?
     1. Username: admin
     2. Password: admin